scottkuhl/FluentBootstrap/README.md

 Other projects like [WinStrap](https://github.com/winjs/winstrap) and [Fluent Design from MDB](https://github.com/mdbootstrap/bootstrap-fluent-design) have gone much deeper into making a Fluent clone but projects like these tend to get left behind and stuck on a particular version of Bootstrap because of this.
-WinStrap is set to Boostrap 3.3.7 with Windows 8 guidelines and MDB is set to 4.0.0 with older Windows 10 based guidelines.
+WinStrap is set to Bootstrap 3.3.7 with Windows 8 guidelines and MDB is set to 4.0.0 with older Windows 10 based guidelines.

+You can read the original blog post, Fluent UI for Bootstrap, [here](https://medium.com/@scottkuhl/fluent-ui-for-bootstrap-3fd983d0c2e3?source=friends_link&sk=65aea11f4abc4d5572866b0804529245).

 ## How to use in your project